SENIS applied for ISO 17025 Accreditation for the DC calibration of magnetic field up to 1.5T, with the accuracy of 0.1%.

 [Vh] = [S] [B]

-where [Vh] is a column matrix of the three Hall voltages of the three sensing axis X, Y, and Z, [S] is a 3 x 3 sensitivity matrix of the probe, and [B] is the column matrix of the three magnetic field components in the Cartesian coordinate system of the probe.
-The sensitivity matrix [S] can be determined by the angular calibration of the probe.
+,where [Vh] is a column matrix of the three Hall voltages of the three sensing axis X, Y, and Z, [S] is a 3 x 3 sensitivity matrix of the probe, and [B] is the column matrix of the three magnetic field components in the Cartesian coordinate system of the probe.
+The sensitivity matrix [S] can be determined by the orthogonal calibration of the probe.

 [B] = [S]-1 [Vh]